Canonicalizing zeta generators: genus zero and genus one: Background on multizeta values

 The space $\FZ$ is generated by the images of the $Z(w)$ in the quotient modulo $\I_\FZ$, which we denote $\zeta^{\mathfrak{f}}(w)$; these formal MZVs are subject by definition only to the regularized double shuffle relations coming from Definition \ref{dfn:IFZ}.
 The elements of the $\Q$-algebra $\Z$ of real MZVs are denoted by $\zeta(w)$.

-The $\Q$-algebra $\FZ$ is weight-graded by definition since all of its defining relations are weight-graded, while $\Z$ is conjectured but of course not known to be weight-graded; if it were, this would imply that all real MZVs are transcendental.
+The $\Q$-algebra $\FZ$ is weight-graded by definition since all of its defining relations are weight-graded, while $\Z$ is conjectured but of course not known to be weight-graded; if it were, this would imply that all real MZVs are transcendental since any MZV which is algebraic would have to be the root of a $\mathbb Q$ polynomial in which each term would be of different weight.
 A standard conjecture asserts that the surjection \eqref{sec1eq.9} is an isomorphism.